JoseRZapata/MultiFeatureBeatTracking/README.md

 - Spectral Flux Log Filtered

 This beat tracker uses a commitee strategy to obtain the most agreement estimation using the information Gain Measure over six beat estimations.
-The output of the algorithm is the beat estimation times with a confidence value.
+The output of the algorithm is the beat estimation times with a confidence value and the Tempo estimation.
+MMA confidence value was only validated for the MultiBtInf algorithm.

 This configuration (Multi InfG) with six onset detection funtions and the comparison results with other Beat trackers were presented in:
 J.R.
 Zapata, M. Davies and E. Gómez, "Multi-feature beat tracker," IEEE/ACM Transactions on Audio, Speech and Language Processing.
 22(4), pp. 816-825, 2014. http://dx.doi.org/10.1109/TASLP.2014.2305252